Perfect Skin Care Routine for Combination Skin

 • Flaky patches

 How combination skin manifests itself depends on a number of factors, like lifestyle, levels of stress, weather, and genetics.
 Therefore, one person’s combination skin might not be the same as the next person’s.
-This means that a skin routine that works for one person with combo skin might not work for another – ultimately making finding the right skin care products challenging.
+This means that a skin routine that works for one person with combo skin might not work for another – ultimately making finding the right face skin care products challenging.

 01